bakpakin/Fennel/tutorial.md

 only valid for the body of the `let` call.

-You can also introduce locals with `local`, which is nice when they'll be used across the whole file, but in general `let` is preferred:
+You can also introduce locals with `local`, which is nice when they'll be used across the whole file, but in general `let` is preferred because it's clearer at a glance where the value is used:

 ```lisp
 (local lume (require "lume"))